google-developer-training/basic-android-kotlin-compose-birthday-card-app/.github/ISSUE_TEMPLATE/before_you_begin_issue_template.md

 ---
 name: Before you begin issue template
-about: 'Issue template for Before you begin'
+about: Issue template for Before you begin
 title: 'Before you begin: Android Basics in Compose'
 labels: ''
 assignees: ''